-(Interpersonal, Interpretive & Presentational communication)
+Assessment 3 Assessment tasks (Interpersonal, Interpretive & Presentational communication) per semester Ongoing coursework

-A written and an oral exam at the end of the year.
+A written and an oral exam at the end of the year

 Advice to students: It is recommended that students studying VCE Unit 1 & 2 Japanese have studied Japanese at Year 10 level or satisfied the criteria for entry into the VCE program as outlined in the Year 10 Japanese descriptor.
 It is a prerequisite that students studying Units 3 & 4 Japanese have studied Units 1 & 2 Japanese.